 Any allegation should be reported immediately to the Designated Safeguarding Lead who should inform the Local Authority Designated Officer (LADO) within one working day.

 If the allegation is about the Designated Safeguarding Lead it should be reported to the deputy or person in charge of the theatre activity.

-To notify the LADO of an allegation, an Allegations Reporting Form (ARF) will need to be completed and forwarded to Somerset Direct: sdinputters@somerset.gov.uk
+To notify the LADO of an allegation, an Allegations Report Form will need to be completed.
+This can be accessed at https://somersetsafeguardingchildren.org.uk/document/allegations-reporting-form/